gaborbozo/Notes/design-patters/microservices/asynchronous messaging.md

 ### Data synchronization between systems
 Two different systems need to have the same data.

 Source system, the "truth" and destination system.
-Producer pushes data to the message broker, often just the ID and action.
-Consumer picks up the message and optionally it parses the full data directly from the message or if the id was provided then queries the source full data.
-A watcher may need to be implemented which periodically scans b
+Producer pushes data to the message broker, often just the ID and the action.
+Consumer picks up the message and if the id was provided then queries the source full data, otherwise it parses the full data directly from the message.
+A watcher may need to be implemented which periodically scans both systems and compares state between the source and destination to find mistmatch.
+It assuemes so

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk0MDM4MTAwMCwyMTE1Mjg5NTgzLC0yNz
+eyJoaXN0b3J5IjpbLTk2NTk0Njg0NCwyMTE1Mjg5NTgzLC0yNz
 Q4MjUwNTEsODkwNzc4MTY3LC0xMTI1MDUxODc4LC0xNTcyODkw
 NTExLDExMTkxNTA5MTAsNDQxNTA2MDY0LC0zNDg4Nzg2NzUsMT
 E2NzkzNjM4MCwtMTMxNjUwNjg5MywtMTUwNjAyNjQ2NSw2NzI5